nesquikm/rethink_poc/memory-bank/progress.md

 4. **Tab Reset**: Active tab selection resets on page refresh or browser reload

 ### UI/UX Issues
-1. **Mobile Responsiveness**: Tab interface can be cramped on very small screens
+1. **Mobile Responsiveness**: Fixed width layout may not work well on very small screens
 2. **Loading States**: Loading feedback could be more model-specific
 3. **Error Messaging**: Error states could be more specific and helpful
 4. **Accessibility**: Limited keyboard navigation and screen reader support for tabs